Are you planning a trip to Montreal?

 Experience stunning 360-degree views – awarded the highest rating of three stars by the Michelin Guide.

-This was built to serve as the main venue for the 1976 Summer Olympics.
+The doughnut-shaped structure was built for the 1976 Summer Olympics.

 The awe-inspiring eco-responsible structure of the Rio Tinto Alcan Planetarium is home to a unique take on astronomy.